wonderwhy-er/context7-documentation-with-desktop-commander-gemini/README.md

 ### HTTPS Proxy

-For users behind a http proxy, context7 should honor the standard https_proxy/HTTPS_PROXY environment variables.
+If you are behind an HTTP proxy, Context7 uses the standard `https_proxy` / `HTTPS_PROXY` environment variables.

 ## 💻 Development